PoisotLab/ms_straight_lines/manuscript.md

 | Constant             | @Mart92     | 2811.0 ± 68.3    | -145.3               | 21.1                      |
 | Link-species scaling | @CoheBria84 | 39840.1 ± 2795.1 | -18659.8             | 1381.7                    |

-Table: Comparison of the different modles.
-Pareto-smoothed important sampling values and differences relative to the maximum in the expected log predictive density for the flexible link and the three competing models.
+Table: Comparison of the different models.
+Pareto-smoothed important sampling values and differences relative to the maximum in the expected log predictive density for the flexible links and the three competing models.
 The mean and standard deviation (SD) (standard error (SE)) is given for the two metrics. {#tbl:comparison}

 All models fitted well, without any problematic warnings from Stan's diagnostics (see Experimental Procedures), but our model for flexible links outperformed